-Download the full issue of Propter Nos at the following url: Propter Nos.
+Download the full first issue of PN at the following url: Propter Nos.
 Vol. 1 Issue 1

 Black Liberation and the Abolition of the Prison Industrial Complex

 True Leap Press (TLP): Hi Rachel, thank you so much for taking the time to do this interview.
 We are excited to have you as a contributor in this inaugural edition of Propter Nos.
 Our publishing collective thinks the specific timing of this issue is important to highlight, as it is set to be released in the closing days of Black August.
 Could you possibly explain what Black August is for our readers, and why it is so important for people to recognize today?